-What's The Difference?:
+What's The Difference?

 Medigap vs MAPD?

-- Medigap: known as Medicare Supplement plans
+- Supplements are known as Medigap plans

-- Medigap: You can change your Medigap policy during the year if you are approved by medical underwriting.
+- Supplements: You can change your Medigap policy during the year if you are approved by medical underwriting.
 Part D prescription plans can be changed each year without medical questions. during Anuual Open Enrollment, Oct 15th thru Dec 7th.